Adult Running Camp

 - Ryan & Sara Hall

 - Magdalena Lewy-Boulet

 BOB LUTHER: Bob is a long-time West Virginia resident and ultra runner.
 He won the WV Trilogy in 2016 and has finished the race each of the 5 times that he has started.
 He comes to our Adult Running Camp with fine-tuned knowledge of the local trails system and of what it takes to show up and accomplish what you want every day, in all mental, physical, and weather conditions.

 - All abilities are welcome.
 However this is a trail running camp, not a hiking camp.
-We expect participants to be willing to run most of the miles.
-If you are unsure about pace or which camp to sign up for, don’t hesitate to contact us.
+We expect participants to be hoping to run most of the miles.

 - Camp starts Friday morning, with the option to arrive Thursday evening and stay through midday Sunday.